Details Panel Customization in Unreal Engine

 ];

-In fact, this is just putting the created SettingsView Widget into a container for display; this Widget contains all editable reflection properties bound to the UStruct, as shown in the previous ResScannerUE panel display.
+It’s simply putting the created SettingsView widget into a container for display, which includes all editable reflection properties bound to the UStruct, just like the panel display of ResScannerUE mentioned earlier.

 Property Panel Customization

-In the previous code for creating SettingView, there is a line:
+In the code for creating SettingView mentioned earlier, there is a line:

 1